swirlai/swirl-search/docs/Installation-Enterprise.md

 # Installation Guide - Enterprise Edition

 {: .warning }
-This version applies to the Enterprise edition of SWIRL!
+This document applies only to SWIRL AI Connect and AI Co-Pilot, Enterprise Editions.

 {: .warning }
 SWIRL's start-up process no longer starts `redis`.
 You must now have `redis` installed *and running* before starting SWIRL.